 - Policy COS 1.4 Avoidance of Nesting Birds.
-Native bird nests in active use should be avoided in compliance with State and federal regulations.
-For new development sites where nesting birds may be present, vegetation clearing and construction should be initiated outside the bird nesting season (March 1 through August 31) or preconstruction surveys should be conducted by a qualified biologist in advance of any disturbance.
-If active nests are encountered, appropriate buffer zones should be established based on recommendations by the qualified biologist and remain in place until any young birds have successfully left the nest. - Policy COS 1.5 Surveys for Sensitive Natural Communities.
+Disturbance of active native bird nests shall be avoided when required by State and federal regulations.
+For new development sites where nesting native birds may be present, vegetation clearing and construction must be initiated outside the bird nesting season (March 1 through August 31) or preconstruction surveys be conducted by a qualified biologist in advance of any disturbance.
+If active nests are encountered, appropriate buffer zones shall be established based on recommendations by the qualified biologist and remain in place until any young birds have successfully left the nest. - Policy COS 1.5 Surveys for Sensitive Natural Communities.
 Require that sites with suitable natural habitat, including creek corridors through urbanized areas, be surveyed for the presence or absence of sensitive natural communities prior to development approval.
-Such surveys should be conducted by a qualified biologist and occur prior to development-related vegetation removal or other habitat modifications.
+Such surveys shall be conducted by a qualified biologist and occur prior to development-related vegetation removal or other habitat modifications.

 - Policy COS 1.6 Surveys for Regulated Waters.
 Require that sites with suitable natural habitat, including creek corridors through urbanized areas, be surveyed for the presence or absence of regulated waters prior to development approval.
-Such surveys should be conducted by a qualified wetland specialist and occur prior to development-related vegetation removal or other habitat modifications. - Policy COS 1.7 Surveys for Wildlife Movement Corridors.
+Such surveys shall be conducted by a qualified wetland specialist and occur prior to development-related vegetation removal or other habitat modifications. - Policy COS 1.7 Surveys for Wildlife Movement Corridors.
 Require that sites with suitable natural habitat, including creek corridors through urbanized areas, be surveyed for the presence or absence of important wildlife corridors prior to development approval.
 Such surveys should be conducted by a qualified biologist and occur prior to development-related vegetation removal or other habitat modifications. - Policy COS 1.8